yasminshamsudin/F/3rdGEN/README.md

 2. Ligands are solvated in various solvents and in user-defined box sizes.
 3. Input files for simulations and analyses are created.
 4. Files are submitted for simulations on clusters.
+5. All files are analyzed, with average electric fields, standard deviations, and standard error of the mean output.
+The analysis file is found at 2ndGen-solvatochromism/5.getFields.sh